 People tend to associate Hungary with a holiday at Lake Balaton or a city trip to Budapest rather than an adventure holiday in nature.
 But, although Hungary is located in the Pannonian Plain, the country also offers nature lovers exciting landscapes and some mountains for hiking.
 In the north-east of the country, you can find the foothills of the Carpathian Mountains, which are known as the North Hungarian Mountains.
 Within this region are the Bükk Mountains and the Bükk National Park of the same name inviting you to go hiking.
 Bükk means as much as beech and it is precisely these trees that can be found in the national park.
 It is the largest forest-covered national park in Hungary and the lungs of the country.
 No wonder that the region is very popular with tourists and hikers.
 Countless caves, idyllic waterfalls and other natural spectacles await visitors in the park.
 In addition, well-marked hiking trails guarantee an unforgettable hiking experience in the forests and peaks of Hungary.
 The Szalajka Valley is a very popular travel destination in the west of the Bükk Mountains.
-An easy hiking trail leads to lookout points, picturesque lakes, several waterfalls, and hidden caves. on my travel blog I will introduce you to the Szalajka Valley in Hungary and show you the beauty of the Hungarian nature.
-As always, I hope you enjoy reading.
+An easy hiking trail leads to sights, picturesque lakes, several waterfalls, and hidden caves. on my travel blog I will introduce you to the Szalajka Valley in Hungary and show you the beauty of the Hungarian nature.
+As always, I hope you enjoy reading my travelogue.
 I am happy that you are here on my travel blog.

 The hike in the Szalajka Valley in brief